virot/powershellYK/Docs/Commands/Rename-YubikeyUVFingerprint.md

 # Rename-YubikeyUVFingerprint

 ## SYNOPSIS
-Changes the friendlyname of a fingerprint on the YubiKey Bio.
+Changes the template name of a registered fingerprint on the YubiKey Bio or YubiKey Bio Multi-Protocol Edition (MPE).

 ## SYNTAX